-Resin kits are designed for you to run out of both bottles of product at the same time.
-While it isn’t unusual to have a little bit left of one component, you don’t want to have a lot of Part A resin leftover that you have to dispose of properly.
-(In case you weren’t aware, liquid resin kits should never be poured down a drain or thrown away in your trash.)
+Resin kits are meant for you to run out of both bottles of product at the same time.
+While it isn’t unusual to have a little bit left of one liquid, you don’t want to have a lot of Part A resin leftover that you have to dispose of properly.
+(You should never pour resin liquids down a drain or throw them away in your trash.)

 So what do you do if you add too much hardener?

-If you’re lucky enough to know right away that you did it, don’t use that resin.
+If you’re lucky enough to know immediately that you did it, don’t use that resin.
 Get it somewhere it won’t cause a fire as resin can get very hot and smoke.
-If you realize this later, chances are you only found out because something didn’t turn out as expected.
-In that case, let’s look at reasons why you could have added too much hardener to resin.
+If you realize this later, it’s probably because something didn’t turn out as expected.
+In that case, let’s look at why you could have added too much hardener to the resin.

 You measured by weight.

-Carefully follow the resin kit’s directions as it relates to mixing.
+Carefully follow the resin kit’s directions for mixing.
 Many two-part resins measure by volume, not by weight.
-If you end up measuring by weight, you will almost always use more hardener than is needed.
+If you measure by weight, you will almost always use more hardener than is needed.

-Pro tip: if you like using a scale to measure your resin and hardener, ask the manufacturer what the mixing ratio is if you measure by weight.
+💡 Pro tip: If you use a scale to measure your resin and hardener, ask the manufacturer what the mixing ratio is if you measure by weight.

 You wanted to speed up curing.

-Yes, heat is good to speed up resin curing, but it should come from other sources.
-You can use a heating pad, small space heater, or even a toaster oven dedicated to resin crafting set on a low temperature to help speed the process along.
+Yes, heat is good to speed up resin curing, but it should come from other sources that you can control.
+You can use a heating pad, small space heater, or a toaster oven dedicated to resin crafting to help speed the process along.

 You didn’t read the directions.

 Every resin kit has specific instructions that apply only to that kit.
 For example, you can’t assume that all resins mix together in a 1:1 ratio.
-If you use a resin that combines two parts resin to one part hardener and mix one part of each, you will most definitely use too much hardener.
+If you use a resin that combines two parts resin to one part hardener but you mix one part of each, you will definitely use too much hardener.

 You didn’t measure precisely enough.

 Measuring inaccurately is one of the biggest mistakes I see in resin crafting, especially with beginners.
-Therefore, it’s important that you use graduated mixing cups (cups that have measuring marks on them) to do your measuring.
+It’s vital you use graduated mixing cups (cups that have measuring marks on them) to do your measuring.

 I’ve been there too.
 I remember how upset I was spending hours on a project only to have it cure sticky and full of bubbles.
-What I figured out was that there were a few key things to know to ensure I made something I couldn’t wait to show off.
+Then, I figured out that there were a few key things to know to ensure I made something I couldn’t wait to show off.
 I’ve detailed them all in my ebook, Resin Fundamentals.
-For less than the cost of a resin kit, you can go from confused to confident with resin in only an afternoon!
+For less than the cost of a resin kit, you can go from confused to confident with resin in only an afternoon.